 - Eliminating the indirect method reconciliation when using the direct method on the statement of cash flows

 There is no doubt that the new standard will impact all NFPs issuing GAAP-basis financial reports.
 However, the effects on various stakeholder groups within the nonprofit sector will vary.
 A future Phase 2 of FASB's project is slated to address additional issues, including:

 - Operating measure: All other elements of the proposal not addressed in Phase 1, including:

 - Whether and how to define such measure(s) and what items should be included

 - Alignment of measures of operations in the statement of activities with measures of operations in the statement of cash flows.

 There is currently no expected timeframe for the completion of the second phase.
-For background information on the original proposal and to learn about planned activities of the FASB's not-for-profit entity team, go here.
+For background information on the original proposal and to learn about planned activities of FASB's not-for-profit entity team, visit FASB.org.

-With early adoption permitted and encouraged for future year-ends, many organizations are preparing now for this transition.
-The AICPA Not-for-Profit Section will continue to provide news updates and implementation resources as they become available.
+With early adoption permitted and the standard's effective date looming, many organizations are preparing now for this transition.
+The AICPA Not-for-Profit Section will continue to provide implementation resources as they become available.

 Applying FASB's New Financial Statement Standard (PDF)